Terry Norris (boxer): Losing and regaining titles

 In a shocking upset in December, 1993, Simon Brown, former WBC and IBF welterweight titlist, knocked out Norris in four rounds to win the title and halt Norris' defense streak at ten.
 Ring magazine named this fight as their "Upset of the Year" for 1993.
 In their rematch, Norris then regained the title by unanimous decision over Brown in May 1994.

 His second reign proved short when he lost the title by disqualification to Luis Santana in November, 1994.
 The decision to disqualify Norris was controversial.
 Norris hit Santana in the back of the head and Santana went down, claiming he was unable to continue.
 Some at ringside, however, felt that Santana refused to get up in order to gain the disqualification win.
 Because of the controversial nature of the match, a rematch was ordered.
 Norris also lost the April, 1995, rematch by disqualification, this time for hitting Santana after the bell had sounded to end the round.
 Norris was given yet another shot at regaining the title, and in their third fight in August of that year, Norris knocked out Santana in two rounds.

+Unification

 In December 1995 Norris won a unanimous decision over San Diego rival Paul Vaden to add Vaden's IBF title to his WBC title, plus the vacant Lineal championship.
 Norris made defenses against former IBF champion Vincent Pettway, Nick Rupa, and Alex Rios, before being stripped of the IBF title in 1997.

 Keith Mullings ended Norris's championship career by way of ninth-round stoppage in December 1997, which also ended plans for superfights with WBC welterweight champion Oscar De La Hoya and with IBF Welterweight champion Felix Trinidad of Puerto Rico.